 "Cardiovascular disease is one of the world’s leading causes of death and in the UK we are now seeing more people dying of heart disease at younger ages than in previous years,” said Neil Mesher, General Manager of Philips UK & Ireland.
 “The COVID-19 pandemic has shown what we can achieve when we combine our collective resources to combat an urgent, complex challenge.
 It’s with this spirit that we look forward to working side-by-side with Leeds Teaching Hospitals NHS Trust to improve the region’s cardiac health.”

-Leeds Cardiac Clinical Services Unit sees over 25,000 patients a year and offers specialist cardiology services to a regional population of over 5.4 million across West Yorkshire.
-As both a local care provider and international specialism centre, the Trust operates an aspirational international innovation programme that not only benefits the local population but also the global cardiology community by developing cutting-edge techniques to meet even challenging patient presentations.
-With both local and international objectives, Leeds has decided to work in partnership with Philips on a long-term basis to ensure these aspirations are met without compromise.
+Leeds Cardiac Clinical Services Unit sees over 25,000 patients a year and offers specialist cardiology services to a regional UK population of over 5.4 million across West Yorkshire.
+As both a local care provider and international specialism centre, the Trust operates an aspirational international innovation programme that not only benefits the local population but also the global cardiology community by developing cutting-edge techniques to meet challenging patient presentations.
+With both local and international objectives, Leeds has decided to work in partnership with Philips on a long-term basis to ensure these aspirations are met.